eraldoforgoli/frontend-challenge/slider/README.md

 Regarding the modularity in the React component, some other ways of building a more modular component would be:

-1. Passing a render function, so the coponent is more customizable (Kinda using render-props).
+1. Passing a render function, so the component is more customizable (Kinda using render-props).
 I have seen this pattern a lot in React Native (FlatList, etc), and allows the user of this component to customize the UI of the Slider.
 The slider itself would be responsible for the sliding logic.

 2. Passing an <Ilustration /> component, instead of the gradient.
-   Doing so, the user of the component could be able to pass custom elements (not limited to Gradient with an icon)
+   By Doing so, the user of the component could be able to pass custom elements (not limited to Gradient with an icon)